Accommodation on our Cuba Tours

 Guesthouses, Bed and Breakfast, B&B, casas, casas particulares, family stays, and homestays - these are all names for the same type of accommodation in Cuba.

-For most people, the guesthouse accommodation is a major highlight of their visit to Cuba.
+Many travellers discover that the guesthouse accommodation is a major highlight of their visit to Cuba.
 This is not because of comfort levels, but typically because the casas are run by local families and located in residential neigbourhoods, so they provide a great opportunity for travellers to interact with everyday Cubans.

 Better than Cuban Hotels?

-The guesthouse rooms are generally quite basic but quite comfortable and very clean, and the families in Cuba will try to make you feel at home as much as possible.
+Guesthouse rooms are generally quite basic but reasonably comfortable and very clean, and the families in Cuba will try to make you feel at home as much as possible.